Pasteurella canis: Disease

-P. canis is an opportunistic pathogen that can infect both animals and humans.
+Pasteurella canis is an opportunistic pathogen that can infect both animals and humans.

 Animal infections

-P. canis can be found in healthy domesticated, farm-raised, and wild animals, such as dogs, cats, rabbits, horses, sheep, cattle, ferrets, deer, and even California sea lions.
+Pasteurella canis can be found in healthy domesticated, farm-raised, and wild animals, such as dogs, cats, rabbits, horses, sheep, cattle, ferrets, deer, and even California sea lions.
 The bacteria are normally isolated from the oral cavities and respiratory tracts of these animals.
 P. canis biotype 1 was shown to secrete a toxin analogous to P. multocida toxin, but its identity is unknown.
 P. canis is responsible for a number of canine infections, including systemic infection, external otitis, bacterial rhinitis, vertebral osteomyelitis, meningomyelitis (a type of myelitis), bronchopneumonia, tracheitis, paranasal sinus inflammation, and toxicosis.
 Horses infected with the bacteria may develop arthritis.
 The bacteria also cause pneumonia in cattle and various infections in sheep, cats, rabbits, and deer.

 Human infections

-P. canis usually does not affect humans but may be transmitted from animals to humans through animal bites, scratches, or licking over wounds.
+Pasteurella canis usually does not affect humans but may be transmitted from animals to humans through animal bites, scratches, or licking over wounds.
 However, some patients developed infections without any scratches and puncture wounds.
 In one case, a patient exposed to rabbit secretions was infected with P. canis.
 Those with rheumatoid arthritis, cirrhosis, and diabetes mellitus are more susceptible to the bacteria.
 Patients who are immunocompromised also have higher risk of infections.

-P. canis often causes soft-tissue infections and wound infections, as well as systemic bacteremia in humans.
+Pasteurella canis often causes soft-tissue infections and wound infections, as well as systemic bacteremia in humans.
 These infections include peritonitis, conjunctivitis, osteomyelitis, and arthritis.
 Joint prosthetics can also be infected by the bacteria.
 Less commonly, this bacterium may result in respiratory infections, septic arthritis, endocarditis, and meningitis.
 Most patients with pulmonary infections caused by this species are elderly with pre-existing chronic lung diseases such as COPD.